 CNY Clean-up: How To "Marie Kondo" Your Kids' Bedrooms

 In what has already gone down as a hilarious irony, Marie Kondo, who became famous for teaching us how to get rid of stuff, has opened an online store.
 While the high prices might not "spark joy", we were pleasantly surprised to see offshoots and sequels to her book, The Life-Changing Magic Of Tidying Up, including a book for children.
-Because regardless of your feelings toward Ms. Kondo, I think we can all agree that kids could benefit from learning to de-clutter at a young age.
+Because regardless of your feelings toward Ms. Kondo, I think we can all agree that kids could benefit from learning to de-clutter at a young age - especially when it comes to Lunar New Year spring cleaning.

 When you have kids, maintaining a clutter-free household can seem impossible at times, what with all their toys, art, clothes and shoes that they’re outgrowing left and right.
 For busy parents, the idea of ever organising your kids’ belongings is so terrifying that you keep putting it off; meanwhile, the stress and mess keep growing.